andrey-khodakovskiy/metro-telegram-bot-aiogram/README.md

-Telegram bot which calculates the shortest way in Moscow Metro with Dijkstra algorithm.
+Telegram bot which calculates the shortest path in Moscow Metro with Dijkstra algorithm.
 Used: aiogram, python, redis.
 Deployed om k8s cluster.